 Phase One events are as follows:

 - Black Friday: By the end of your first week of boot camp, you will meet your drill instructor (DI).
 They will use incentive training to instill discipline.
 A drill instructor (or several) will take you to one of the sand pits and order non-stop calisthenics.
-On the “quarter-deck,” however, there are no limits.
+On the “quarter deck,” however, there are no limits.
 Expect to do numerous exercises, such as jumping jacks, push-ups, and mountain climbers, if you get “quarter-decked.”

-- Week One: Training Week One will consist of basic learning, weapon safety rules, physical conditioning, and obstacle courses.
+- Week One: Marine Basic Training Week One will consist of essential learning, weapon safety rules, physical conditioning, and obstacle courses.
 On Monday, you will receive instruction on Marine Corps Core Values (Honor, Courage, and Commitment) and others attached to them, including integrity, teamwork, and esprit de corps.
 You will also start the Marine Corps Martial Arts Program (MCMAP) and the Combat Fitness Test and receive your M16A4 rifle.